ghmy/Missing-Operators-Equation-Solver/README.md

 Using 123456789 string and putting +, -, * and / operations between the digits, algorithm tries to find all the solutions to given number.
 Concatenation is also a valid operation.
 However, paranthesis is not considered in this algorithm.

-I ran the algorithm and its fast enough to show results (on Linux Mint 19 with QtCreator), but there is still a room for optimization.
+I ran the algorithm on Linux Mint 19 with QtCreator environment, and its fast enough (seemingly immediate) to show results, but there is still a room for optimization.
 Though slightly more complex algorithm would be required.

 One can hold the result for up to last + or - sign in the solve function and calculate for the rest of the string.
 For example, let's say we have calculated:
 12 * 34 + 5 - 6*7 + 8 - 9
 and the next operand would be * instead of - between 8 and 9 so the algorithm will calculate